 Highlight your rank at the bank

 Unusually in a hierarchical industry like banking, too many candidates highlight their job descriptions on their CVs at the expense of their official rank.
-“Make your ranks – associate, AVP etc – obvious on your CV, so the person looking at it can immediately see if you moved companies for a step up,” says Natasha Madhavan, a principal consultant at recruitment agency Selby Jennings in Singapore.
+“Make your ranks – associate, AVP etc – obvious on your CV, so the person looking at it can immediately see if you moved companies for a step up,” says Natasha Madhavan, a team leader at recruitment agency Selby Jennings in Singapore.

 Relate your reasons